-What is the ONE essential piece of advice you’d give to other senior women who are on a journey to their first seat at the table?
-This could be from your personal experience, or perhaps advice that you’ve received and found to be true from someone within your network or at large.
+What is the ONE essential piece of advice you’d give to other senior-level women who are on a journey to their first seat at the table?

 Carefully develop and enhance your brand.
 Beyond your professional and interpersonal skills, everything you do counts.
 How you dress, behave and engage are all key components of your brand.
 Respond warmly and promptly to everyone; you never know where the next opportunity will come from.